Statistical Learning of Value-at-Risk and Expected Shortfall: Introduction

 \section{Introduction}

-\purp{Quantile regression} is a classical statistical problem that has received attention since the 1750s. \citen{koenker2017quantile} notes that the least absolute criterion (or pinball loss function) for the median even preceded the least squares for the mean (introduced by Legendre in 1805).

-Quantile regression is commonly done in the context of linear models, where the ensuing minimization problem can be cast as a linear program and subsequently solved by the simplex method.
-When several quantile levels are jointly considered, a flaw inherent to linear quantile regression is the problem of crossing quantile curves.
-Alternative approaches include nonlinear quantile regression based on interior point methods \citep{koenker1996interior}, or nonparametric quantile regression based on stochastic gradient descent methods \citep{rodrigues2020beyond}.
+\paragraph{Motivation.} \purp{Quantile regression} is a classical statistical problem that has received attention since the 1750s.
+According to \citeN{koenker2017quantile}, the least absolute criterion (or pinball loss function) for the median even preceded the least squares for the mean (introduced by Legendre in 1805).
+Quantile regression is commonly performed in the context of linear models, where the ensuing minimization problem can be cast as a linear program solved by the simplex method.
+Alternative approaches include nonlinear quantile regression based on interior point methods \citep*{koenker1996interior} or nonparametric quantile regression implemented by stochastic gradient descent \citep*{rodrigues2020beyond}.